tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 This document provides a background for understanding the `bdqtest:` Test descriptions.
 Each of the Tests in the `bdqtest:` namespace have been designed and described within this Framework and are framed using the terms and concepts from the Framework.
 The Fitness for Use Framework provides the context for each Test, and has shaped decisions made about each Test.

 See the [Fitness for Use Framework Ontology](../../bdqffdq/index.md) for a concise description and normative information about the `bdqffdq:` ontology and a summary of the mathematical formalization.
 See the [Fitness For Use Framework Ontology List of Terms](../../list/bdqffdq/index.md) document for the list of terms in the `bdqffdq:` vocabulary.
 See the [Fitness For Use Framework Ontology Vocabulary Extension](../../extension/bdqffdq/index.md) for documentation on additional axioms.
-See the [OWL Ontology Distribution](../../../vocabulary/bdqffdq.owl) for the formal representation of the vocabulary as an OWL ontology.
+See the [Biodiversity Data Quality Fitness for Use Framework (Ontology)](../../../vocabulary/bdqffdq.owl) for the formal representation of the vocabulary as an OWL ontology.
 The mathematical formalization provides a description of inferences and reasoning that may be made with the terms in the vocabulary.

 ### 3.2 Description of the Fitness For Use Framework ontology (non-normative)